 Our algorithm compares each resort’s metrics with all others in North America, then gives each a Difficulty Score, which we use to rank them accordingly.
 Resorts with a lower score are easier than those with a higher one.
 However, a high score does not mean that the resort does not have any easy slopes, or vice versa.
 This is just an overall score given to the resort based on all its metrics grouped together.

 Heavenly, located in Lake Tahoe, is both very steep and very large, and has few beginner-level trails.
 Mammoth and June are only 21 miles apart, which allows you to build a very easy trip between the two.

 All five of the easiest ski resorts in California are located around Lake Tahoe.
 However, Granlibakken is a bit different than the others.
 This ski area has a family-atmosphere and is a go to spot for those visiting Tahoe with young children.

 The Largest Ski Resorts in California

 Choosing the largest ski resorts is a bit of a tricky proposition.
 Do you look at just the summit elevation?
 How about the total acreage, most trails, or steepest vertical drop?

 Well, we decided to combine all four of those metrics into one ranking to get the best idea, although we fully admit this is completely subjective.
 We’ve given you all the data in the following table to make your own decision.

 Heavenly wins our award for largest ski resort in California due to its massive 3,500-plus foot vertical drop.
 This is what Heavenly is known for, and it certainly delivers.
-Neighboring Palisades Tahoe has the most trails, and Mammoth Mountain has the highest summit elevation.
-No matter which resort you chose out of these five, the skiing will all be massive.
+Neighboring Palisades Tahoe has the most trails and skiable acreage, and Mammoth Mountain has the highest summit elevation.
+No matter which resort you choose out of these five, the skiing will all be massive.